RaySingerNZ/react-introduction-wiki/3-Dumb-Components.md

 git checkout step-2
 ```

-In React there is a general concept of having 'dumb' and 'smart' compeonents.
-Or 'container' and 'presentational'
+In React there is a general concept of having 'dumb' and 'smart' compeonents, or 'container' and 'presentational'
 components.
-The distinction is in their relationship with the state of the applicaiton.
+The distinction is in their relationship with the state of the application.

-**Container** components are responsible for orchstrating and retrieving the data.
-While **presentational**
+**Container** components are responsible for orchestrating and retrieving the data.
+While **presentation**
 components are simple pure functions that render UI elements using properties passed down to them through
 what are called `props`.

-If you open up `/src/components/LocationCard.js` you will see the following:
+If you open up `/src/components/EmployeeListItem.js` you will see the following:

 ```
 import React from 'react'